cran-task-views/TimeSeries/TimeSeries.md

   nonlinear and chaotic systems. `r pkg("tssim")` flexibly simulates daily or monthly time series using seasonal, calendar, and outlier components.
+- *Data revisions*: `r pkg("butterfly")` provides verification of continually updating time series data where we expect new values, but want to ensure previous data remains unchanged.
+- *Data coherence*: `r pkg("gseries")` implements Statistics Canada's generalized system for benchmarking and reconciliation of time series.

 ### Miscellaneous